Keibert Ruiz Player Props: Nationals vs. Angels

 Keibert Ruiz At The Plate

-- Ruiz is hitting .229 with two doubles, a home run and three walks.
+- Ruiz is hitting .216 with two doubles, a home run and five walks.

-- He has hit a home run in one of nine games, and in 2.6% of his plate appearances.
+- He has homered in one of 10 games, and in 2.3% of his plate appearances.

-- Ruiz has driven in a run in four games this year (44.4%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.